adpaz/adpaz/README.md

 ### Hi there 👋
+### Multicultural full-stack developer with a passion for crafting impactful solutions, bridging diverse perspectives, and embracing the power of technology to create a globally connected world.

 <!--
 **adpaz/adpaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.